MPtBf/the_snake/README.md

 ### Visual Enhancements

 3. **Add particles**
-   - Particle effects when snake eats apples
+   - ✅ Particle effects when snake eats apples
    - Particle trails for snake movement
-   - Effect on collision with stone
+   - ✅ Effect on collision with stone
-   - Snake tail disappearing effect when the snake collides with it
+   - ✅ Snake tail disappearing effect when the snake collides with it
+   - Apple consuming particles should fly out with the speed of snake movement
+   - Stone collision particles should appear every step snake tryes to move into the stone
+   - Stone collision particles should fly in the direction from the stone to snake head

 4. **Add smooth animations and other visuals**
    - Smooth snake movement transitions
    - Animated apple appearance/disappearance
+   - Animated snake tail disappearing in case of collision

 ### Game Features